- Psychology & the public

 - Careers, education & training

 Superstitions can help footballers control their anxiety before a game.
-That is the finding of research presented at the British Psychology Society Annual Conference, held at the Grand Connaught Rooms, London this week.
+That was the conclusion of research presented at the British Psychology Society Annual Conference in 2012.

 Patrick Ofori from the University of Stirling interviewed 10 members of the Ghana team taking part in the 2010 FIFA World Cup in South Africa about their superstitions and religious experiences.
 These included both formal religious rituals and individual superstitions like a lucky mascot